metas-mk/100-days-of-code/r2-log.md

 - middleware is a plain JS function that gets called with every action we dispatch
   - has the ability to stop or modify actions
   - middleware is most popular for dealing with async actions (e.g. Redux Thunk) but also others exist (e.g. middleware to console log dispatches)

+#### Details of Redux Thunk

+- Normal Redux Rules
+  - Action creators must return actions which are plain JS objects
+  - Actions must have a type property
+  - Actions optionally have a payload
+- Rules with Redux Thunk
+  - Action crators can return action objects or return functions
+  - when returning an action object it must have a type
+  - when returning an action object it can have a payload